wpeixoto/zim-templates/HeadingsYaml/README.md

 The export ends abruptly in some cases:
 - when encounters a page without headings or when there is any text before the first heading
-- when there are regexp strings in an article body
+- when there are control characters in page body

 ### Wrong format name